jhusain/es6generatorproposal/README.md

       x + y);
 ```

-The combination of a comprehension syntax and the forthcoming async/await syntax in ES7 will remove the need to use closures for many use cases.
+The comprehension syntax removes the need to use closures in many cases.
 So why delay comprehensions until ES7?

 __Comprehensions are not future proof__, because they will not work on the forthcoming ES7 parallel array, nor the yet-to-be proposed asynchronous generator.
 The comprehension syntax should be able to be used to compose any collection type, so we should introduce a more generic syntax (1-2-n rule).

 In ES7 we should add a monadic comprehension syntax capable of composing arrays, variables, parallel arrays, and asynchronous generators.
 Furthermore it will be possible to add comprehension support for future types without new syntax.
 The monadic comprehension syntax will desugar into method calls, allowing the type itself to define how it is composed.
-For more information, see the ES7 monadic comprehension syntax proposal below.
+For more information see the ES7 monadic comprehension syntax proposal below.

 Although some developers prefer using the comprehension syntax, __comprehensions will never support all operations__.
 If developers want to use operations like some(), any(), and contains() they will be forced to use method chaining.
 In these circumstances, many developers will eschew the comprehension syntax in order to avoid using using multiple composition styles in a single expression.
 In other words, many developers will prefer this…